rubocop/guard-rubocop/README.md

 ## Advanced Tips

-If you're using a testing Guard plugin such as [`guard-rspec`](https://github.com/guard/guard-rspec) together with `guard-rubocop` in the TDD way (the red-green-refactor cycle), you might be uncomfortable with the offence reports from RuboCop in the red-green phase:
+If you're using a testing Guard plugin such as [`guard-rspec`](https://github.com/guard/guard-rspec) together with `guard-rubocop` in the TDD way (the red-green-refactor cycle), you might be uncomfortable with the offense reports from RuboCop in the red-green phase:

 * In the red-green phase, you're not necessarily required to write clean code – you just focus writing code to pass the test.
 It means, in this phase, `guard-rspec` should be run but `guard-rubocop` should not.
 * In the refactor phase, you're required to make the code clean while keeping the test passing.
 In this phase, both `guard-rspec` and `guard-rubocop` should be run.